-An RTVF degree will prepare you for a career in:
+A degree in RTVF will help prepare you for a career in:

 In addition to earning a bachelorís degree, you can earn certificates in television news producing, media management and Spanish language media.

-We are an institutional member of the Broadcast Education Association, Texas Association of Broadcasters, and the University Film and Video Association.
+Weíre an institutional member of the Broadcast Education Association, Texas Association of Broadcast Educators and the University Film and Video Association.
 These organizations provide our faculty members additional perspectives on current issues and topics.

 A Residents Engaged in Academic Living Community (REAL Community) brings together RTVF majors who live on campus to enhance academic and social experiences.

-Internship opportunities abound because of the universityís location.
-The Dallas-Fort Worth region is the nationís fifth largest media market.
+Internship opportunities are plentiful since the Dallas-Fort Worth region is the nationís fifth largest media market.
 Internships allow you to gain valuable work experience and possibly earn academic credit.

-To become an RTVF major, youíll need to complete at least 42 credit hours of course work, including several required pre-major courses, with a UNT GPA of 2.75 or better.
-Transfer students should expect to spend one or more semesters as pre-majors before applying to the RTVF program.
-Visit our catalog for more details.
+To obtain major status, youíll need to complete at least 42 credit hours of course work, including several required pre-major courses, with at least a 2.75 UNT GPA.
+Transfer students should expect to spend one or more semesters as pre-majors before applying for major status.
+Visit the catalog for more details.